 - Principles and tools of trauma-informed yoga and self-regulation designed to cultivate resilience

-- Tips and tools for teachers to help their classes be more trauma-informed
+- Tips and tools for yoga teachers to make regular yoga classes more trauma-informed

 - Self-care for individuals working with trauma-affected populations